adidacta/younote/TASKS.md

 **Type**: Feature

 Implemented YouTube transcript fetching using `youtube-transcript` package with clickable timestamps.

+### 16. Add Terms of Use and Privacy Policy 🟢
+**Completed**: 2025-12-22
+**Type**: Feature - Compliance

+Created comprehensive Terms of Use and Privacy Policy pages with GDPR/CCPA compliance.
+Added required checkbox to sign-up form with links to legal pages.

 ### 18. Implement Onboarding Notebook 🟢
 **Completed**: 2025-12-22